simonspa/CMSPixelDecoder/README.md

                headers.
 This can be e.g. digital ROCs with 0x3f8 headers or the analog single ROC anomaly when not operated with TBM (sending "Black UltraBlack" instead of "UltraBlack Black").
-  FLAG_HAVETBM - tells the decoder whether to look for TBM tokens or not.
-Be
-               aware that a wronmg TBBM token setting will most likely screw up the decoding since wrong starting positions will be determined.
+	       Do not use unless you know your data and need it desperately FLAG_HAVETBM - tells the decoder whether to look for TBM tokens or not.
+Be aware that a wronmg TBBM token setting will most likely screw up the decoding since wrong starting positions will be determined.